Is Earnest Money Refundable?

 Very Tight Deadlines

 In the contract, both parties agree to adhere to deadlines.
-These include inspection, appraisal, financing, and closing deadlines, which must be completed promptly.
+These include inspection, appraisal, financing, and closing deadlines, which we must complete promptly.
 If they meet deadlines, the buyer shows the seller they are only serious about buying the house.

-Usually, the buyer has three days to make the earnest money deposit after an offer has been accepted.
+Usually, the buyer has three days to make the earnest money deposit after approving an offer.
 If the buyer doesn’t do so, the seller can choose another buyer.

 For example, the buyer can agree to a 10-day window for a home inspection.
 If an inspector is difficult to schedule, the seller might allow the buyer to push this back to 14 days if they prove they have a scheduled appointment.